Bogdan Lobonț: Fiorentina

 In January 2006, Lobonț was transferred from Ajax to Italian Serie A club Fiorentina for €1.5 million as The Violets needed a goalkeeper after the injury of Sébastien Frey.
-He made his Serie A debut on 29 January when coach Cesare Prandelli sent him in the 59th minute to replace Gianluca Berti, managing not to concede a goal in the 0–0 draw against Udinese.
-He played regularly along compatriot Adrian Mutu until the end of the season, then in the first half of the following season he did not play anymore as Frey recovered from his injury.
+He made his Serie A debut on 29 January when coach Cesare Prandelli sent him in the 59th minute to replace Gianluca Berti, and managed not to concede a goal in the 0–0 draw against Udinese.
+Lobonț played regularly until the end of the season, but in the first half of the following season he ceased to play as Frey recovered from his injury.
+During his final six months spent at the club, he was teammates with compatriot Adrian Mutu.